Rlin415/rlin415.github.io/_posts/2016-01-30-hapi-server.md

 }
 ```

-This is how we would specify what kind of plugins we want registered in our Hapi server.
+This is how we would specify what kind of plugins we want registered in our Hapi.js server.
 Now
 that we have our manifest.json built out, how do we compose our server?
 This is where Glue comes in to
 help us.